Introduction to Online Control: Bibliographic Remarks

 \section{Bibliographic Remarks}

-Under probabilistic assumptions, the work of \cite{hardt2016gradient} shows that the matrices $A,B,C,D$ of an unknown and partially observed time-invariant linear dynamical system can be learned using first-order optimization methods.

-Deviating from classical recovery and into the improper prediction world, the work of \cite{hazan2017learning} devised an improper learning technique using the eigenvectors of the Hankel matrix $Z$.
-The spectral properties of Hankel matrices used in this chapter are from \cite{beckermann2017singular}.
+Deviating from classical recovery and into the world of improper prediction, the work of \citet{hazan2017learning} devised an improper learning technique using the eigenvectors of the Hankel moment matrix $Z$.
+The methods we surveyed in previous chapters for learning linear dynamical systems had statistical and computational complexity that depended on the hidden dimension.
+In contrast, the spectral filtering technique studied in this chapter has regret bounds and computational complexity guarantees that do not depend on the hidden dimension.